What Are Fiber-Optic Sensors?

 Reflex Mode

-Fiber-optic cables are used to monitor areas.
-In contrast to spot-shaped light spots, which only monitor the presence of objects within one point, fiber-optic cables detect several centimeters.
+Fiber-optic cable bands are used to monitor areas.
+In contrast to spot-shaped light spots, which only monitor the presence of objects within one point, fiber-optic cable bands detect several centimeters.
 The sensor detects the object as soon as the signal is weakened or completely interrupted.Comparison of Dynamic Readjustment and Jump Detection

 Both dynamic readjustment and jump detection are suitable for reliable detection of objects under changing environmental conditions.
 In dynamic readjustment, a quasi-fixed threshold value is used, whereas jump detection does not require a threshold value and only evaluates signal changes instead.